src-d/blog/content/post/difftree.md

 ```

 This is, the `DiffTree` function will take two trees (by their roots), compare
-them and returns the colleciton of changes needed to turn one into the other.
+them and return the collection of changes needed to turn one into the other.

 # An intuitive overview of the difftree algorithm